pgregor-lab3/fall-2025-Lab-1/README.md

-# fall-2025-Lab-1
+# CIS 3060 fall 2025 lab 1
-Lab Engagement #1: HTML Basics
+# HTML Basics

+in this project, we create an HTML document from scratch

+[link to my